workos/next-b2b-starter-kit/README.md

 Once signed up, users with the "admin" role can access the dashboard (`/dashboard`) where they can manage users, configure SSO and billing, and view audit logs.
 Note that in the default example, audit logs are only accessible when subscribed to the "Enterprise" plan.

-Users without the "admin" role are instead redirected to the product page (`/product`) where they can view information about your product.
+Users without the "admin" role are instead redirected to the product page (`/product`) where they can interact with your product.

 ## Testing